Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you need assistance, please contact Arlene Harris

 The Bainbridge Island Municipal Code states "every person who engages in business activities within the City shall apply for and obtain from the director a license for the privilege of engaging in business within the City for each calendar year or portion thereof."
-Engaging in business means commencing, conducting, or continuing in business, as well as the exercise of corporate or franchise powers and liquidating a business.
+Engaging in business means commencing, conducting, or continuing in business, and also the exercise of corporate or franchise powers and liquidating a business (Ord.
+2018-35).
 For online and cloud-based businesses, engaging in business is defined as the physical address of the business as listed with the Internal Revenue Service.
 Without being all-inclusive yet bringing specific awareness to the public, engaging in business includes:

-The City recognizes the following exemptions from business licensing:
+The City recognizes the following exemptions related to business licensing:

 The City's contract with the State of Washington Business Licensing Service (BLS) ensures businesses a "one-stop shopping" portal for obtaining individual city licenses throughout the State.
 The City continues to oversee, regulate, and maintain its business licensing according to City Code.
 The City maintains the responsibility for the approval, denial, and payment collection for business licenses.